-What traffic sources are you using?
+- What traffic sources are you using?

-What's your monthly advertising budget?
+- What's your monthly advertising budget?

-What offers are you currently running?
+- What offers are you currently running?

-Do you have a website for your company?
+- Do you have a website for your company?
 (You will need this)

-Do you have some examples of some landing pages you've run in the past?
+- Do you have some examples of some landing pages you've run in the past?

-They're going to want to see proof probably that you work with other affiliate networks usually a screenshot of a campaign will do.This 1st one is the hardest one to get in.
-Once you get that 1st one under your belt then you can use that as leverage to get into more.
+You're going to want to have an LLC and an EIN in the United States, which is a tax number for businesses.
+There are other reasons to have an LLC.
+I would get this from the outset.
+They will also want to see proof that you work with other affiliate networks.
+Usually, a screenshot of a campaign will do.This first one is the hardest one to get in, but once you get that one under your belt, then you can use that as leverage to get into more.

 So what happens if you get rejected?